-When writing your dispute letter, please remember these simple rules:
+When writing your dispute letter to a credit bureau, please remember these simple guidelines:

 - In most cases, it’s unnecessary to mention laws, procedures, court rulings, or threaten law suits, etc. The credit bureaus know the law.